 | Depression | Persistent low mood, loss of interest, and a sense that nothing matters. |

-| Grief | A deep ache and a persistent void after loss of a person, role, or future. |
+| Grief | A deep ache and a persistent void after losing a person, role, or future. |

 | Burnout | Emotional exhaustion, cynicism, and detachment from work or duties. |

-| Existential Crisis | Questioning life’s meaning, values, and long-term direction. |
+| Existential crisis | Questioning life’s meaning, values, and long-term direction. |

-| Attachment Issues | Chronic disconnection from others and difficulty forming deep bonds. |
+| Attachment issues | Chronic disconnection from others and difficulty forming deep bonds. |

-| Medical Factors | Hormonal imbalances, nutritional deficiencies, or chronic illness draining energy. |
+| Medical factors | Hormonal imbalances, nutritional deficiencies, or chronic illness draining energy. |

 Common Roots of Emotional Emptiness